peteroupc/peteroupc.github.io/bernoulli.md

 In general, this function will touch 0 or 1 at some point greater than 0 and less than 1, when _x_/_y_ > 1.
 This makes the function relatively nontrivial to simulate in this case.

 Huber has suggested several algorithms for this function over the years.
+In these algorithms, _&lambda;_ (the probability of heads of the input coin) can be 0.

 The first algorithm in this document comes from Huber (2014\)[^5].
 It uses three parameters: